Hao Wu

 Based on an estimated 350 billion child-kilometers driven annually in the EU, we can calculate the "Natural Risk":

-Current Risk per km Calculation: If we assume 3% of the EU's 3.5 trillion vehicle-km are "child-miles" (105 billion km), and those kms account for ~190 deaths for children in vehicles, we can put our current risk as: ~1.8 Micromorts per 1,000 km.
-However this is within the status quo where we assume everyone are using in car seats.
+• Current Risk per km Calculation: If we assume 3% of the EU's 3.5 trillion vehicle-km are "child-miles" (105 billion km), and those kms account for ~190 deaths for children in vehicles, we can put our current risk as: ~1.8 Micromorts per 1,000 km.
+However this is within the status quo where we assume everyone is using car seats.

 Natural Risk Calculation